plumber-cd/argocd-autoscaler/DESIGN.md

 `.status.shards` as a list of Shards.

 `.id` would be `.metadata.name` of the secret, `.uid` would be `.metadata.uid` of the secret.

-For `.data` - we would map `.data.name` and `.data.server` 1:1 from the secret,
+`.namespace` will be the namespace of the secret.
-additionally adding `.data.namespace` of the secret.
+`.name` and `.server` would be extracted from the secret `.data.name` and `.data.server` fields.

 To assign shards to replicas, the manager will be updating `.data.shard` on the secret.

 ## Poller

 Poller is responsible for gathering metrics from each shard.
-It uses Shard Manager reference from `.spec.shardManagerRef` to discover the shards, and it can use `.data` field of each shard to construct appropriate queries.
+It uses Shard Manager reference from `.spec.shardManagerRef` to discover the shards, and it can use data from the shard to construct appropriate queries.

 Poller exports the list of metrics it fetched into the `.status.values` as a list of Metric Value objects.